2016 BLAVATNIK REGIONAL AWARDS

 - Novelty: The extent to which the work challenges existing paradigms, employs new methodologies or concepts, and/or pursues an original question.

-- Promise: The nominee's potential for an independent career and further significant contributions to science or science-related fields.
+- Promise: Nominee’s potential for an independent career and further significant contributions to science or science-related fields.

 The following documents and information are required to submit a nomination:

-- Nominee’s name, date of birth, title, and contact information.
+- Nominee’s name, date of birth, title, contact information, and disciplinary category.

 - Nominator’s name, title, and contact information.

-- Nominator’s Rationale for Nomination: statement explaining why the nominee has been selected by the institution (1,000-character maximum, not including spaces, text).
+- Nominator’s Rationale for Nomination: statement explaining why the nominee has been selected by the institution (200-word maximum).

 - Nominee’s Curriculum Vitae (4-page maximum, PDF).